OCR Chemistry Rates of Reaction Revision Notes

 Exam Questions

-Describe and explain how temperature affects the rate of reaction.
+Describe and explain the effect of temperature on the rate of reaction.
 [6 marks]

 6 marksView mark scheme hint▾